kubeflow/website/content/en/docs/started/installing-kubeflow.md

 deployed as standalone services, without the need to install the full Kubeflow platform.
 You might integrate these services as part of your existing AI/ML platform or use them independently.

-This is a quick and easier method to get started with Kubeflow ecosystem since those components usually don't require additional management tools used in a Kubeflow Platform.
+This is a quick and easy method to get started with Kubeflow ecosystem since those components usually don't require additional management tools used in a Kubeflow Platform.

 The following table lists Kubeflow components that may be deployed in a standalone mode.
 It also